Many people want to start a clothing line or clothing brand. After all, how difficult could it be?

 So, put this vital business tool to work for your clothing line.

 Start by ensuring that your website design truly embodies your brand.
-Visitors should be able to understand who you are and what your brand is about as soon as they arrive.
+Visitors should be able to understand who you are and what your fashion brand is about as soon as they arrive.

 Your website’s visual design and marketing copy should project your brand’s voice and identity.
 Here are some suggestions: